hwcrane/EPQ/Documentation/report.md

     render() {
         var extraclass = "";
         if (this.props.current) {
-            // if link set to current, the selected class will be assigned to it, this gives it a diferent text colour and background extraclass = "selected";
+            // if link set to current, the selected class will be assigned to it, this gives it a different text colour and background extraclass = "selected";
         }
         return (